roozbehaghabarari/md-lammps-metallicglass/README.md

 ## Documentation

-The accompanying report document.pdf provides a detailed explanation of the simulation methodology, including:
+The accompanying report DOCUMENT.pdf provides a detailed explanation of the simulation methodology, including:

     Simulation box setup